hdShang/arxiv-daily/docs/cs-AI/2025-09-29/papers/250925539v1-toxicity-in-online-platforms-and-ai-systems-a-survey-of-needs-challe.md

 ---
 layout: default
-title: Toxicity in Online Platforms and AI Systems: A Survey of Needs, Challenges, Mitigations, and Future Directions
+title: "Toxicity in Online Platforms and AI Systems: A Survey of Needs, Challenges, Mitigations, and Future Directions"
 ---

 # Toxicity in Online Platforms and AI Systems: A Survey of Needs, Challenges, Mitigations, and Future Directions